woocommerce/google-listings-and-ads/Working with DEWP.md

 ## Selective bundling & extracting.

-In the past, we did bundle a package that is provided by WordPress/WooCommerce instance introduces errors, as some packages are not effectively modular, so we face version conflicts, style collisions, etc.
+In the past, we did bundle some packages provided by WordPress/WooCommerce instances.
+We did so to use a specific package version, for example, to ship a new feature we need, fix, or avoid a bug.
+However, bundling a package tends to introduce other errors, as some packages are not effectively modular, so we face version conflicts, style collisions, etc.
-Also, we'd like to reduce the size of our bundle, so eventually, we aim to extract/externalize as much as possible and when possible import from an external package.
+Also, we'd like to reduce the size of our bundle, so eventually, we aim to extract/externalize as much as possible and import from an external package when possible.

-To help with that we had ever implemented the `extracted/` prefix.
-It was also a custom implementation in webpack.config.js.
+To help with that, we had implemented the `extracted/` prefix in the past.
+It was also a custom implementation in [`webpack.config.js`](webpack.config.js).
-Thanks to that even though a package is bundled, the given import would fetch it from external.
+Thanks to that, even though a package is bundled, the given import would fetch it from external.

-Now, we have already externalized all DEWP-able packages, so the implementation of `extracted/` prefix was removed as well.
+Now, we have already externalized all DEWP-able packages, so we also removed the implementation of the `extracted/` prefix.
 If someday we ever need it again, please refer to:
 - The PR implemented it: https://github.com/woocommerce/google-listings-and-ads/pull/1762
 - The commit removed it: https://github.com/woocommerce/google-listings-and-ads/commit/5a2e20409a53ccb3b7fcbfe5c46988ca2b153b38
+Alternatively, we can consider an opposite approach and selectively **bundle** with a similar prefix implementation.

 ## NPM scripts